 - Extensions that are larger than half of the original land around the original house

-- Extensions that are in excess of 4 metres high or larger than half the width of the original house
+- Extensions that are more than 4 metres high or larger than half the width of the original house

 Can Permitted Development rights be withdrawn?

-It would be unwise to assume that permitted development rights will always apply, since it is possible for permitted development rights to be restricted or withdrawn.
+It would be unwise to assume that permitted development rights will always apply, since permitted development rights can be restricted or withdrawn.
 As already mentioned above, leasehold properties do not have any permitted development rights.
 Check the lease to see what alterations are permitted and obtain the landlord’s written consent for any alterations you wish to make.
 For structural alterations to a flat or maisonette, you will also need to obtain planning consent.